-- (a) Troopers and police officers issued or assigned a BWC shall wear such camera on his/her outermost garment and shall position it above the midline of his/her torso when in use. - 1.
-Troopers and police officers shall not cover or obstruct the video lens or microphone of a BWC for the sole purpose of intentionally defeating the recording capabilities of a BWC when DESPP policies and procedures would otherwise require the BWC to record. - 2.
-Placement of a BWC on the uniform of a trooper or police officer shall not obstruct the view of or cover his/her name tag, badge, agency affiliation, or other mandated identification (e.g. FAA Security Identification Display Area badge). - [a] Troopers and police officers shall exercise due care to minimize the risk of identification badges or other uniform items from obstructing the BWC video lens. - (b) Troopers and police officers issued or assigned a BWC shall activate the camera at the inception of an interaction with the public in a law enforcement capacity. - 1.
-For the purposes of this policy, "interacting with the public in a law enforcement capacity" means that a trooper or a police officer is in personal contact with one or more members of the public, the purpose of which is to conduct a self-initiated investigation into, or to respond to a complaint involving, the possible commission of any offense, violation or infraction.
+(a) Troopers and police officers issued or assigned a BWC shall wear such camera on his/her outermost garment and shall position it above the midline of his/her torso when in use.

-- 2. In addition, troopers and police officers shall record the following: - [a] Vehicular pursuits; - [b] Foot pursuits; - [c] Motorist assists; - [d] The taking of statements from suspects, witnesses and victims; - [e] The conducting of interviews with suspects, witnesses and victims; - [f] Transportation and processing of prisoners; - [g] Any incident or event not otherwise prohibited by this policy, where the trooper or police officer anticipates a use of force encounter to occur; - [h] Any incident or event not otherwise prohibited by this policy, which may be dangerous, unpredictable, or potentially useful for department training purposes; or - [i] Situations where a trooper or police officer, by reason of training and experience, determines that the incident should be documented on video.
+- Troopers and police officers shall not cover or obstruct the video lens or microphone of a BWC for the sole purpose of intentionally defeating the recording capabilities of a BWC when DESPP policies and procedures would otherwise require the BWC to record. - 2.
+Placement of a BWC on the uniform of a trooper or police officer shall not obstruct the view of or cover his/her name tag, badge, agency affiliation, or other mandated identification (e.g. FAA Security Identification Display Area badge). - [a] Troopers and police officers shall exercise due care to minimize the risk of identification badges or other uniform items from obstructing the BWC video lens. - (b) Troopers and police officers issued or assigned a BWC shall activate the camera at the inception of an interaction with the public in a law enforcement capacity. - For the purposes of this policy, "interacting with the public in a law enforcement capacity" means that a trooper or a police officer is in personal contact with one or more members of the public, the purpose of which is to conduct a self-initiated investigation into, or to respond to a complaint involving, the possible commission of any offense, violation or infraction. - 2.
+In addition, troopers and police officers shall record the following: - [a] Traffic stops, criminal enforcement stops, and pedestrian contacts; - [b] Vehicular pursuits; - [c] Foot pursuits; - [d] Motorist assists; - [e] The taking of statements from suspects, witnesses and victims; - [f] The conducting of interviews with suspects, witnesses and victims; - [g] Transportation and processing of prisoners; - [h] The service of arrest warrants and search warrants, unless otherwise specifically prohibited by this policy or by statute; - [i] Any incident or event not otherwise prohibited by this policy, where the trooper or police officer anticipates a use of force encounter may occur; - [j] Any incident or event not otherwise prohibited by this policy, which may be dangerous, unpredictable, or potentially useful for department training purposes; or - [k] Situations where a trooper or police officer, by reason of training and experience, determines that the incident should be documented on video.